 Therefore, the purpose of Hostile Environmental Awareness Training or HEAT is to create awareness of how to respond to scenarios you are likely to encounter while working in a hostile or hazardous environment.
 HEAT has a large 2-day “field component,” where participants have the opportunity to practice live what was taught during the theoretical part of the training.

 Each course is interactive and requires a participatory approach.
 We combine theory with group work, audio-visual methods, exercises, and simulations.
 This happens over a two half-day online theoretical training and two full-day practical training.
 In order to receive your HEAT certification, both components of the training must be completed within a six month period.*

 First Aid (Stop the Bleeding) – Contextual and Cultural Awareness – Conflict and Terrorism – Civil Unrest – International Humanitarian Law and the humanitarian principles – Residence Safety: Burglary, Fire, Armed Attack – Driving & Transport Safety: Driving in Hazardous Environments, Checkpoints, Ambush, Road Travel Planning, Movement Procedures – Dealing with Armed State and Non-State Actors – Travel & Personal Planning – Abduction & Coping with Capture – Communication and Negotiation – Communication Skills – Mines & Explosives (UXO) – Sexual Assault – Stress Management

 After HEAT, the participants will have:

 Significantly improved safety and security awareness – Awareness of how to deal with being in captivity – Basic knowledge of using various sorts of communication and navigation tools – Increased awareness of driving safety and how to drive safely – Increased awareness of dealing with armed actors – Increased awareness of how to cope when under fire – How to avoid and how to manage if confronted with mines, UXOs, and improvised explosive devices – Basic knowledge of essential first aid.**

-**Please be aware that we do not offer first aid certification as part of our training.
+**Please be aware that we do not offer full first aid certification as part of our training.
 Our medical session focuses on the essential life-saving skills relevant to situations you may experience in the field.